 Meeting and Greeting

-Meeting new people and building strong relationships is an important component of professional development.
-It is expected that you will meet and interact with new people (faculty, staff, fellow students, alumni, employers, etc.) on an almost daily basis throughout your time at Temple.
-Whether you are a shy, quiet individual or an outgoing, people-person, meeting new colleagues and clients can be intimidating.
-It is important that upon meeting new people, you always exude the same professional demeanor.
-People will be more willing and likely to want to help you and work with you if you are able to make a lasting positive impression on them.
-The following are some helpful hints to implement when meeting new people:
+Meeting new people and building strong relationships is a vital component of professional development.
+Whether you are a shy, quiet individual or an outgoing, people-person, meeting new colleagues can be intimidating.
+It is important when meeting new people that you always exude a professional demeanor.
+People will be more willing and likely to want to help you and work with you if you are able to make a lasting positive impression.

 Email and Internet Usage

 Contacting people via email is one of the most common forms of communication.
 While it is certainly acceptable to connect with faculty, staff, and employers through email, it is important that all of your communication is professional.
 People may not take you seriously if you are not able to communicate in a professional manner, thus, they may not even consider meeting with you or helping you.